Stan-Gobien/sbfspot-Docker/README.md

 Docker compose file for my SBFspot stack.

-You will need to adjust the sbfspot.cfg file to your needs
+You will need to adjust the sbfspot.cfg file to your needs (see: https://github.com/SBFspot )

 The volume with the CSV files will get mounted RO in the PVdiary2 stack.